siliconshells/langchain_RAG/README.md

 # A RAG application using LangChain
 ## RAG Project Description
-This project shows a LangGraph pipeline served with FastAPI + Strawberry GraphQL with vector search in Pinecone and displayed via a Flask frontend application.
+This project shows a LangChain retrieval pipeline served with FastAPI + Strawberry GraphQL with vector search in Pinecone and displayed via a Flask frontend application.
 <br>
 Please find it hosted here: https://langgraph-rag.leonardeshun.com
 <br>
 ### A Screenshot of the Application
 ![A screenshot of the application](images/main_app.png) A screenshot of the application is shown above.
 The user enters a question in the text area and clicks the "Ask" button.
-The question is sent to the FastAPI backend which calls the function to start executing the steps of the LangGraph.
+The question is sent to the FastAPI backend which calls the function to start executing the LangChain retrieval chain.
 The answer is returned through the same pipeline and displayed on the Flask Frontend application.
 <br>
 The RAG application uses my personal website https://www.leonardeshun.com/ as the source of information to answer questions.
 The website is crawled and the contents are stored in Pinecone for later retrieval.
 <br>